 instead of Google's servers.
 The request headers will contain the following

-- IP address: The user client's IP address is available in the
+IP address: The user client's IP address is available as the first IP in the

 x-forwarded-forfield.
 This address is in either IPV4 or IPV6 format as determined by the user client's configuration.

 User agent: The user agent string is stored in the

 user-agentfield with a "Google-ActionsOnGoogle/1.0" suffix.
 Note that this field might not populate depending on the user's device and whether they placed an order by voice.

 SubmitOrderRequest HTTP header when fraud prevention is enabled: